HatmanStack/react-writers-almanac/README.md

 # The Writers Almanac

-A single page web application that uses React to serve daily poems and history about that day.
-It also serves an audio file from Garrison Keillor narrating some of the history and reading the poem.
+A single page web application that uses React to serve daily poems and history about the day.
+It also serves an audio file from Garrison Keillor or Billy Collins narrating some of the history and reading a poem.
 OpenAI Whisper is used to create transcripts of the audio file which is also included in the app.
-This Proof of Concept version is running [here](https://d2nyi3khzfjpfl.cloudfront.net/).
+This <b>Proof of Concept</b> version is running [here](https://d2mlqx2vhr0nsa.cloudfront.net).
+The original version is located [here](https://www.writersalmanac.org/index.html%3Fp=10097.html)

 ## Features